Experience the best of Canadian Arctic wildlife

 © Patrick J. Endres & Natural Habitat

-Broadcast live from the shores of Hudson Bay in Churchill (known as the polar bear capital of the world) the BBC’s new three-part series will give viewers an insight into the remarkable lives of the animals that live ‘on top of the world’.
-Presented by Kate Humble, Simon Reeve and Gordon Buchanan, the series will focus on the journey of the polar bears as they wait for the ice to solidify before setting off on their annual winter hunt.
+Broadcast live from the shores of Hudson Bay in Churchill (known as the polar bear capital of the world) the BBC’s three-part series gave viewers an insight into the remarkable lives of the animals that live ‘on top of the world’.
+Presented by Kate Humble, Simon Reeve and Gordon Buchanan, the series focused on the journey of the polar bears as they wait for the ice to solidify before setting off on their annual winter hunt.

-Our collection of holidays in Arctic Canada really do offer something for everyone.
-From spotting polar bears aboard the thrilling all-terrain Polar Rovers to learning the art of wildlife photography on a dedicated photo safari and spending the night on a truly unique rolling ‘hotel on wheels’ in the middle of the Arctic wilderness, we are proud to be the first UK tour operator to offer wildlife watching and polar bear-viewing tours out of Churchill over 25 years ago.
+We are proud to have been the first UK tour operator to offer wildlife watching and polar bear-viewing tours out of Churchill nearly 30 years ago.
+From spotting polar bears aboard the thrilling all-terrain Polar Rovers to learning the art of wildlife photography on a dedicated photo safari and spending the night on a truly unique rolling ‘hotel on wheels’ in the middle of the Arctic wilderness, encountering these majestic animals up close is quite remarkable.

 Holidays you might be interested in:

 This five night guided break, with departures in October and November each year, combines two nights in the modern city of Winnipeg with three nights spent bear watching in Churchill.
 In the intimacy of a small group (max 16) guests are able to spot the world’s greatest concentration of polar bears lazing on the shores of Hudson Bay before exploring the vast tundra aboard specially designed all-terrain Polar Rovers.
 Curious bears and Arctic foxes are usually seen in the vicinity of the vehicle, giving guests the chance to examine the animals up-close as expert leaders explain their behaviour and give their best photo taking tips.
 Finish with an evening meal aboard the Polar Rover whilst keeping eyes peeled for the Northern Lights.